geoss/acs_demographic_clusters/code/readme.md

 names(usa.trt) <- name.vars
 ```

-After working with the initial dataset for some tiem we dscided to include the group quarters population and the population density.
+After working with the initial dataset for some time we dscided to include the group quarters population and the population density.
 The lines below append variables to `usa.trt`.

 ```{r eval=FALSE}
 #Avilable on openICPSR http://doi.org/10.3886/E41374V1